lammps/lammps/doc/rst/Howto_chunk.rst

 spreads per-chunk values to each atom in the chunk, producing per-atom values as its output.
 This can be useful for outputting per-chunk values to a per-atom :doc:`dump file <dump>`.
 Or for using an atom's associated chunk value in an :doc:`atom-style variable <variable>`.
+Or as input to the :doc:`fix ave/chunk <fix_ave_chunk>` command to spatially average per-chunk values calculated by a per-chunk compute.

 The :doc:`compute reduce/chunk <compute_reduce_chunk>` command reduces a
 peratom value across the atoms in each chunk to produce a value per